GitHub repository with all resources: https://github.com/Microttus/LightCare

 Holds all the necessary components

-By using two photoresistors your vehicle is supposed to follow a LeadCar as good as possible.
-The drive-computer is an Arduino Uno which will read sensor data and control the motors and optional a servo.
-Mainly C code are used for programming the Arduino board, but optional MATLAB Simulink may be used as an alternative.
+Using two photoresistors, your vehicle is designed to follow a LeadCar as accurately as possible.
+The drive computer is an Arduino Uno, which reads sensor data and controls the motors and, optionally, a servo.
+The Arduino board is primarily programmed in C, but MATLAB Simulink may also be used as an alternative.

 As displayed, this is how the measuring should be done after the first loop.